tudelft-reit/REIT-Python-Package-Template/README.md

   project directory, the Python package, and the GitHub repository.
 - `host`: where to host your code: either `gitlab` or `github`
 - `project_short_description`: A short description of your project.
-- `license`: The license to use for your project — PRs for other choices are welcome!
-The current supported options include:
+- `license`: The license to use for your project.
+Choose from:
   - `MIT`
   - `BSD-3-Clause`
   - `Apache-2.0`
   - `GPL-3.0`
+  - `No license`
 - `python_name`: The name of your project when you do `import name` (and potentially `pip install name`).
 This should be a valid Python package name (use underscores instead of hyphens, for example).
 - `python_version_range`: The range of Python versions to support.
 This will be used to set the `python_requires` field in `pyproject.toml`.
 Defaults to `>=3.10`.
 - `environment_manager`: whether to use `uv` or `pixi` for managing the python environment.